403Code/Bot-React/README.md

-### Notice: This repository is currently not being actively maintained.
-There is no set timeline for future updates.
+### Note: This repository is currently updated.
 Feel free to explore or fork the project as needed.

-# Bot-React v1.2
+# Bot-React v1.3
 Automation Facebook Bot React with Google Script

 # How to install
-Install tutorial in this [blog post](https://jalancoder.blogspot.com/2018/04/cara-membuat-bot-reaction-dengan.html?m=1) or [YouTube video](https://youtu.be/hEModq8ZAUc)
+YouTube video coming soon...

 # Thanks to JalanCoder
 # Repo Visitor